MOMOKO606/assignment_berkeley/README.md

 1. **Webhook Endpoint**: The webhook endpoint's full functionality is currently not available as it requires Bearer token authentication.
 This feature is planned for future implementation.

 2. **Decoupling Demonstration**: Some endpoints in this project use protocols and interfaces for decoupling, while others do not.
 This is intentional to demonstrate and compare different coding approaches.

+3. **Feature Branch Workflow**: During development, different branches were used for different features.
+Once a feature was completed, it was merged into the `develop` branch, and the `develop` branch was eventually merged into the `master` branch.